 Health care systems, practices, and products outside conventional medicine, known as complementary and alternative medicine (CAM), have proved to be very effective in treating sciatica-related lower back pain.

-- Acupuncture, based on the theory that health can be affected by a vital energy called qi (pronounced "chee") which flows throughout the body.
+- Acupuncture is based on the theory that health can be affected by a vital energy called qi (pronounced "chee") which flows throughout the body.
 It's believed that inserting fine needles into specific points will unblock energy flow and restore qi balance.

-- Chiropractic, based on the philosophy that restricted spinal mobility causes pain and loss of function.
+- Chiropractic is based on the philosophy that restricted spinal mobility causes pain and loss of function.
 Chiropractors employ spinal adjustment (manipulation), from different positions; using varying degrees of force, to restore spinal movement and relax muscles.

 - Massage can have varying effectiveness depending on the skill of the masseuse, but studies have suggested it can help alleviate sciatica-related lower back pain.